 It’s a difficult time to be a jazz musician.
 As contemporary musical tastes stray further and further from the genre, many jazz drummers – particularly those in smaller towns and cities – are having a hard time finding work.
 Some are even experiencing difficulty finding quality equipment.
 Thankfully, there is this offering from Remo to save the day.

 Despite the aforementioned decline in interest in jazz, the Remo Ambassador Coated snare head actually ranks as the best-selling drum head on Amazon, if not in the world.
 This is largely owing to Remo’s reputation for excellence and the drum head’s affordable price tag.
-Rarely exceeding $20 in price, the Remo Ambassador Coated is ideal for novices who are too inexperienced to justify the purchase of a more expensive alternative.
+The Remo Ambassador Coated is ideal for novices who are too inexperienced to justify the purchase of a more expensive alternative.
 Although most who own this head don’t use it for playing jazz, it is actually suited to that genre more than any other.
 We say this because of its warm tone and controlled sustain, which blend together to wonderfully recreate the sound of jazz classics.
 Additionally, its single-ply and 10-mil coated film design lends itself perfectly to softer playing.
 Remo manufactures this drum head in a number of different sizes, with bass and tom models available to complement the popular snare design.

 Although many aspiring rock drummers have purchased the Remo Ambassador Coated to get them started on their drumming journey, doing so is actually quite ill-advised.
 We say this because this head is markedly thinner than what is required to effectively play rock or heavy metal.
 Strike it too hard too often and you will likely find it beginning to cave after only a couple of playing sessions.
 It should also be noted that some who have purchased this drum head have reported struggling to get a suitable response from it.
 We have read several reports of drummers actually making alterations to the head to make it more responsive.
 While these players are in the extreme minority, their complaints are something to be mindful of if you’re considering the Remo Ambassador Coated.